SecondFaceSoftware/PortalRevolution-Issues/README.md

 Keep in mind that we probably won't fix smaller issues and don't have the resources to continuously update this mod.

+> **For Playtesters:** DON'T report bugs here!
+Use our internal trackers.
+This repository is public!

 ## Reporting a bug

 Before you report a bug please: